firebase/FirebaseUI-iOS/README.md

 ### FirebaseFacebookAuthProvider

 `FirebaseFacebookAuthProvider` is a wrapper around Facebook login.
 To enable this, visit the Auth tab of your Firebase Dashboard and enable this provider by checking the checkbox, then [create a new Facebook project](https://developers.facebook.com/docs/ios/getting-started) and follow the installation instructions.
 You will also have to add "FacebookAppID" and "FacebookDisplayName" keys as well as several URL schemes to your "Info.plist".
-For more information about setup, see the Firebase [Google authentication docs](https://www.firebase.com/docs/ios/guide/login/facebook.html).
+For more information about setup, see the Firebase [Facebook authentication docs](https://www.firebase.com/docs/ios/guide/login/facebook.html).

 #### Objective-C
 ```objective-c